coreysyms/nuxt_vuejs_wpaip/README.md

 1. Deployment Manager > Deployments
 2. Click on the deployment instance
 3. Click on the SSH button to launch
-b. `sudo nano /etc/apache2/apache2.conf`
+4. `sudo nano /etc/apache2/apache2.conf`
-a.
-Find and change the .htaccess file to the below
+5. Find and change the .htaccess file to the below

 ```
 <Directory /var/www/>